buggsjr0/Agentic-SOC-Analyst/README.md

 # AI Powered SOC Analyst for Microsoft Defender & Azure

 An intelligent threat hunting assistant that combines natural language processing (OpenAI GPT) with real-time log analysis from Microsoft Defender for Endpoint and Azure AD.
-Built from scratch to deepen understanding of AI-driven security operations.

-This project was built as a hands-on learning exercise: taking a working AI SOC analyst bot and constructing it to understand the integration of LLMs, Azure Log Analytics, function calling, and threat intelligence workflows.
+This project was built as a hands-on learning exercise: to reconstruct attacker activity, determine scope of breach and guide analyst on next steps.
+Doing this project allowed me to further understand the integration of LLMs, Azure Log Analytics, function calling, and threat intelligence workflows.

 ***